cpllab/rnng-incremental/README.md

 This will write the surprisal values to path/to/surprisals_output.

+### Acknowledgement

+We thank Miguel Ballesteros, Hui Wan, and Roger Levy for help with the implementation.

 ### References

 [1] Dyer, C., Kuncoro, A., Ballesteros, M., & Smith, N. A. (2016).
 Recurrent Neural Network Grammars.
 In Proceedings of NAACL-HLT.